-JAIIB Syllabus 2022: The objective of the JAIIB exam is to provide basic knowledge of banking and financial services.
-The JAIIB syllabus is the backbone of the examination, the syllabus provides clarity and understanding of the exam.
-JAIIB Syllabus 2022 is vast, so candidates can break the syllabus into small chunks and can divide these chunks into days and weeks.
+JAIIB Syllabus 2023 is vast, so candidates can break the syllabus into small chunks and can divide these chunks into days and weeks.
 In this way, the humongous syllabus of JAIIB can be completed in a limited period.
-To make the exam process smoother for aspirants we have mentioned the detailed JAIIB Syllabus 2022 in this article.
+To make the exam process smoother for aspirants we have mentioned the revised/new JAIIB Syllabus 2023 in this article.

 Junior Associate of Indian Institute of Bankers(JAIIB) is an exam conducted by the Indian Institute of Banking and Finance (IIBF) twice a year for banking and finance professionals to stay ahead in the competition.
+The online examination for JAIIB 2023 October session will be held on the 08th, 14th, 15th, 29th October 2023.
 In the table below, we have summarised the other important details related to the JAIIB exam:

 Exam conducting Body | Indian Institute of Banking and Finance |